XLRI Jamshedpur Announces Launch of International Specialization Tracks in Collaboration with Leading Global Universities - www.lokmattimes.com

 XLRI Jamshedpur Announces Launch of International Specialization Tracks in Collaboration with Leading Global Universities

-PNN Jamshedpur (Jharkhand) [India], November 25: XLRI - Xavier School of Management, India's oldest and one of its most ...
+Jamshedpur (Jharkhand) [India], November 24: XLRI – Xavier School of Management, India's oldest and one of its most prestigious ...

 The international specialisation tracks have been developed to address emerging industry needs, especially in new-age sectors characterised by complex business models, data-driven decision-making and high technology adoption.
 The program integrates XLRI's rigorous first-year PGDM (BM) curriculum with advanced second-year specialisation coursework delivered by global partner universities.
 Students who successfully complete the program will be awarded XLRI's PGDM (BM) degree, along with a corresponding MS/MBA degree from the partner university, through a structured credit-transfer system.